LavaMoat/LavaMoat/packages/sesify-tofu/README.md

 ### sesify-tofu

-This is the TOFU (trust-on-first-use) static and analysis tool used by sesify.
+This is the TOFU (trust-on-first-use) static analysis tool used by sesify to automatically generate useable config

 ### security note